-To drive our responsible procurement practices forward and ensure they are best practice, we joined the Responsible Sourcing Council (RSC).
+To drive our responsible procurement practices forward and ensure they are best practice, we continue to be active members of the Responsible Sourcing Council (RSC).
 The RSC provides invaluable insight by bringing together different industries and stakeholders from across the world, to collaborate on enhancing supply chain transparency, driving strong supply chain risk management and embedding robust sustainability strategies.
 The RSC supports us with understanding how we can improve low performance supplier practice on the back of the EcoVadis assessment.

-They engage in multiple indicators of Sustainability including water and where suppliers underperform, EcoVadis provides clear guidance on what steps the supplier could take to improve their performances
+Additionally, EcoVadis provide clear guidance on what steps the supplier could take to improve their performance and environmental resilience.
+The actions build on the existing company framework, ensuring tailored improvements that fit the company.